Best Home Office Setup Under $500 for Freelancers

 GreenForest Folding Desk Small Rolling Desk with Storage Shelf, Foldable Computer Desk

-With the core setup handled, you’ll have $20-50 left for accessories that make your workspace more comfortable.
+With the core setup handled, there’ll be $20-50 left for accessories that make a workspace more comfortable.
 These aren’t glamorous purchases, but they add up to a noticeably better experience.
 If you’re working from a budget laptop, these accessories make an especially big difference.

 Desk Lamp with USB Charging